Code of Conduct

 Westmont College staff will not participate in any lender advisory councils.
 We may offer advice to lenders in order to improve their products and services for borrowers, as long as no compensation is provided.

-The Financial Aid Office will notify the student or parent borrower if the school credits a student’s school account with Stafford or PLUS loan proceeds.
+Student Financial Services will notify the student or parent borrower if the school credits a student’s school account with Stafford or PLUS loan proceeds.
 This notice will be issued no earlier than 30 days before and no later than 30 days after the student’s account is credited.
 The notice will include:

 - The date and amount of the disbursement.